-Confidential Information Enquiry Form for all enquirers First NameFamily Name Address Postcode Telephone number E-ma ail If you are not Catholic: Are you baptised?
-Yes No If yes, in y which denomination?
-(Please let us have a copy of your baptismal cer tificate as soon as possible.)
-Do you go to your Church on an occasional 🖵 weekly 🖵 basis?
-Do you come to a Catholic Church on an occa sional 🖵 weekly 🖵 basis?
-If you are Catholic: Do you come to a Catholic Church on an occa sional 🖵 weekly 🖵 basis?
-Have you received the following sacraments?
-7 Fick where appropriate □ Baptism?
-Please give the name and address of of the church where you were baptised: Eucharist (Communion) Reconciliation (Confession) Confirmation (Church: Date: Marriage (Place: Date For all candidates: Have you friends who are Catholic?
-If you wish n, you may give their names: Tick any of the following boxes which are appro opriate: I am married to a Catholic igsqcup I am married; but not to a Catholic I have been married before igsqcup I am divorced but not remarried I have been married once lacksquare I am presently separated I have never been married igsqcup I am divorced and remarried Is there any other information you would like t o add about yourself?
-Signature Date Protecting your privacy Your personal details will b e held on file/stored on the parish computer securely.
+Confidential Information Enquiry Form for all enquirers

+First Name Family Name Address Postcode Telephone number E-mail If you are not Catholic: Are you baptised?
+Yes1 No If yes, in which denomination?
+Do you go to your Church or nave a copy of your baptismal certificate as soon as possible.) your Church on an occasional weekly basis? to a Catholic Church on an occasional weekly basis?
+If you are Catholic: hurch on an occasional \square weekly \square basis? ' ing sacraments?
+Tick where appropriate ame and address of the church where you were baptised: ☐ Eucharist (Communion) ☐ Reconciliation (Confession) ☐ Confirmation (Church: Date:) ☐ Marriage (Place: Date For all candidates: Have you friends who are Cat tholic?
+If you wish, you may give their names: Tick any of the following boxe es which are appropriate: ☐ I am married to a Catholic a Catholic ☐ I have been married before e $\ \square$ I have been married once \square I am presently separated ☐ I have never been married lacksquare I am divorced and remarried Is there any other information you would like to add about yourself?
+Signature Date

+Protecting your privacy Your personal details will be held on file/stored on the parish computer securely.
 After the completion of the RCIA process your details will be entered into the parish Registers.
 You can read our full privacy policy at https://rcdow.org.uk/privacy/